d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 in :numref:`sec_multihead-attention`
 and positional encoding in :numref:`subsec_positional-encoding`.
 In the following,
-we will implement the rest of the Transformer model.
+we will implement the rest of the transformer model.

 ```{.python .input}
 from d2l import mxnet as d2l